4d/docs/website/translated_docs/es/Admin/dataExplorer.md

 title: Explorador de datos Web
 ---

 > **Preview**: The Web Data Explorer is provided as a preview feature.
-Using this feature in production is not recommended.
-The final implementation could be slightly different.
+Using this feature in a production purpose is not recommended; final implementation could be slightly different.

 The Data Explorer provides a web interface to view and query data in your project datastore.
 Using this tool, you can easily browse among all your entities and search, order, or filter attribute values.
-It helps you to control data and quickly identify issues at any step of the development process.
+It helps you to control data and quickly identify issues at any steps of the development process.

 ![alt-text](assets/en/Admin/dataExplorer1.png)

-## Access Configuration
+## Configuración

 The Data Explorer relies on the [`WebAdmin`](webAdmin.md) web server component for the configuration and authentication settings.

 - **configuration**: the Data Explorer configuration reuses the [`WebAdmin` web server settings](webAdmin.md#webadmin-settings),
 - **authentication**: access to the Data Explorer is granted when the [session user is authenticated](webAdmin.md#authentication-and-session) and has the "WebAdmin" privilege.
 When the Data Explorer is accessed through the **Data Explorer** menu item (see below), an automatic authentication is provided.

-> The Data Explorer access can be disabled using the [`.setAdminProtection()`](API/DataStoreClass.md#setadminprotection) function.
+> The Data Explorer access can be disabled using the [`.setAdminProtection()`](API/datastoreClass.md#setadminprotection) function.

 ## Opening the Data Explorer